willhowes/makers_portfolio_and_notes/week_3.md

 ```

 ### Empathy workshop
-* To image what someone else is thinking.
+* To have empathy is to imagine what someone else is thinking.
-* Important to understand teammates, clients, colleagues who aren't developers, for example.
+* Important to understand what team-mates, clients, colleagues who aren't developers, for example are thinking.
 * "Just like me...", i.e. we all have similarities.
-E.g. "Just like me, this person is seeking happiness in their like."
-Worth thinking of before pairing - do not pre-judge; remember you have things in common.
+E.g. "Just like me, this person is seeking happiness in their live."
+Worth thinking of this before pairing - do not pre-judge; remember you have things in common.
 * Metta Bhavana - wish someone else that they are happy.
-For example, before an interview (even though you may not have met them before), wish them well (actually think "I wish this person to be happy").
+For example, before an interview (even though you may not have met them before), wish them well internally (actually think "I wish this person to be happy").
-* Empathic listening - listen as if you are going to be receiving a test on what they said the next day
+* Empathetic listening - listen as if you are going to be receiving a test on what they said the next day

 ### Gem files
 * To create gemfile use ```bundle init```

 ### Debugging workshop - web apps
 * There a few more areas to consider with web apps.
-We do not have just the ruby code to consider, as we did in weeks 3 and 4.
+We do not have just the ruby code to consider, as we did in weeks 1 and 2.
 We have the MODEL, CONTROLLER and VIEW which can all throw errors, as can the framework we are using for these (Sinatra, Capybara, etc).
-Therefore, there arte considerably possiblilities for where an error might occur.
+Therefore, there are considerably more possibilities for where an error might occur.
 * TOOLS WE CAN USE TO FIND THE ISSUE WITH THE CODE:
  * Stack trace (and their error messages)
  * p/print/puts (to ascertain what each of part of the code is actually doing.
  * rspec
- * running the code in browser to feature test.
+ * running the code in a browser to feature test.
 Generally speaking, this is where you should feature test for web apps, rather than in a REPL (e.g. irb or pry).
 * You should NOT change the code or the tests until we are sure of where the issue with the code is.
 It is dangerous to change the code on pure guess work.
 You may forget to revert code back to how it was and take yourself further away from finding a solution.
-* If after changing the code you get the same error message that is a red flag that you have done something wrong and should put the code back to how it was.
+* If, after changing the code, you get the same error message that is a red flag that you have done something wrong and should put the code back to how it was.
 A different error message is generally good.
 * In cabybara it is worth trying ```save_and_open_page``` in the failing test at the point where you would like to pause the program.
 It will show you what is on the page at that particular moment.
 So you can run the program in the browser and see what the view is producing at that point.
-* Worth noting that the way Capybara works is it runs the tests on a pretend browser under the hood and so you cannot see it.
+* Worth noting that the way Capybara works is it runs tests on a pretend browser under the hood and so you cannot see it.
 * Even if all your tests are passing, you should still test the code in the browser as some tests might pass when they shouldn't.
 In particular Sinatra can cause this to happen - when an error message is thrown by sinatra, the page might actually have the test written on the web page (as part of the errror message that Sinatra throws) and therefore if the test is searching for content on the web page it may be found by the test in the error message on the page.

 ### Retrospective